sahaRatul/MsharP3/README.md

 # (|>) M sharP3

 A MPEG 1 Layer III aka MP3 decoder programmed in F# language.
-The primary motivation for this project is to know how the MP3 algorithm works and get hands on experience on F# language.
+The primary motivation for this project is to understand how the MP3 algorithm works and get hands on experience on F#.
 Plus I'm curious about how .NET framework performs on this particular resource intensive workload.

 ## Current status
 |Task|Status|